James Stockdale: Return to the United States

 United States President Gerald Ford presents the Medal of Honor to Stockdale at the White House on March 4, 1976.

 Stockdale was released as a prisoner of war on February 12, 1973, during Operation Homecoming.

 On March 4, 1976, Stockdale received the Medal of Honor.
 Stockdale filed charges against two other officers (Marine Corps Lieutenant Colonel Edison W. Miller and Navy Captain Walter E. "Gene" Wilber) who, he felt, had given aid and comfort to the enemy.
 However, the Department of the Navy under the leadership of then-Secretary of the Navy John Warner took no action and retired these men "in the best interests of the Navy."
 Both Miller and Wilber received letters of censure.

 Debilitated by his captivity and mistreatment, Stockdale could not stand upright and could barely walk upon his return to the United States, which prevented his return to active flying status.
-In deference to his previous service, the navy kept him on active duty, steadily promoting him over the next few years before he retired as a vice admiral on September 1, 1979.
+In deference to his previous service, the U.S. Navy kept him on active duty, steadily promoting him over the next few years before he retired as a vice admiral on September 1, 1979.
 He completed his career by serving as the president of the Naval War College at Newport, Rhode Island, from October 13, 1977, until August 22, 1979.